sneachda/portfolio-milestone-1/README.md

 CV opens as PDF document in new tab (allows people download the file and take it away)

 **Features to implement**

 In the future, I would like to add further projects that I've worked on to create a more comprehensive project section.
 I would also look to add more animation to some sections when I advance more with languages.
 Hopefully I will also be able to add my own videos when I travel back home - if I was to use this page commercially I would have to swap youtube video.

+## Technology Used

+<![endif]-->

+The following was used to create the website:

+1. PyCharm - coding platform that was used for the coding and storing a local repository.
+2. [Bootstrap](https://www.bootstrapcdn.com/) - used to simplify the structure and to make it responsive.
+3. [FontAwesome](https://use.fontawesome.com) - accessed for social media icons.
+4.  [jquery](https://www.jquery.com) - used to reference Javascrip modal
+5. [Google Fonts](https://fonts.google.com/) - used to style the website fonts.
+6. [YouTube]([https://www.youtube.com/](https://www.youtube.com/)) - host of video included in the project section
+7. Adobe XD - tool used for the wireframes.